Custom Add-On Api.

 {

-"description": "This example of the Sustom SFDMU AddOn module manipulates with the source Account records right before the target SF object going to be updated.
+"description": "This example of the Custom SFDMU AddOn module manipulates the source Account records right before the target SF object is updated.
 It extracts the value from the JSON stored in the LongText__c, then puts the extracted string into the TEST1__c.",

 "TEST__c": "Another small manipulation with the source data: we want to populate the TEST__c field of each record with this constant text."